arashmok/motion-sensor/README.md

-# A blank Mongoose OS app
+# Mongoose OS Motion detector application

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+This application sends MQTT message to the broker when a movement detected (by a PIR sensor).